ParadoxAlarmInterface/pai/README.md

 ### Docker

-If you have docker running, this will be the easy way:
+If you have docker running, this will be the easiest way:

 ```
-docker build -t pai .
+mkdir /opt/pai/etc
+mkdir /opt/pai/log

+wget https://raw.githubusercontent.com/jpbarraca/pai/master/config/pai.conf.example -O /opt/pai/etc
+edit /opt/pai/etc/pai.conf as needed

-docker run -it -v <projectFolder>/pai.conf:/etc/pai/pai.conf pai
+docker run -it -v /opt/pai/etc:/etc/pai -v /opt/pai/log:/opt/log --device=/dev/tty.YOUR_SERIAL_PORT jpbarraca/pai
 ```
+You also try ```jpbarraca/pai:latest```

+The docker images do not have support for Signal.

 ### Manually